johnschriner/presentations/digitalocean.md

 Upon connecting MySQL plug in the database information we created above.
 ![]()  <--screenshot
 Click continue to select the default options InnoDB and Binary.
 Next, name your wiki and create an admin account with a secure password of at least 8 characters.
+Remember this username and password for administration once installed.
 We should go through the next optional as it concerns licenses and copyright as well as email settings.
 Here is where you also have options for skins, extensions, and whether users may upload files or not.